 This website provides basic information about our services and how they are offered.
 Please feel free to contact us if you need more information, or to set up an appointment.
 The Office of Disability Services is located in Main Classroom room 147.
 Our phone number is 216.687.2015.
 Our staff is:

-- Director, Office of Disability Services
+- Interim Director, Disability and Testing Services

 Jerry Gillinov, M.Ed.